kentico-michaelb/kontent-linked-report/README.md

 1. Open the `config.py` file
 1. Use the values from your Kentico Kontent project as the `project_id` value
 1. Save the changes

+## Features
+* Nodes can be moved by clicking and dragging.
+* Hovering over an arrow (edge) between two nodes shows how they are related in the left-hand margin.
+* Zooming in/out can be done with your mousewheel when your cursor is positioned over the graph.
+* Clicking the "Reset" button will reset the zoom.

 ## Filtering
 To leverage the [Kontent Python SDK's Filtering](https://github.com/kentico-michaelb/kontent-delivery-python-sdk#Filtering-content):